MicrosoftDocs/visualstudio-docs/docs/ide/code-snippets-schema-reference.md

 |[Header Element](../ide/code-snippets-schema-reference.md#header)|[Reference Element](../ide/code-snippets-schema-reference.md#reference)||

 ##  <a name="assembly"></a> Assembly Element
  Specifies the name of the assembly referenced by the code snippet.

-> [!NOTE]
->  The `Assembly` element is only supported by Visual Basic code snippets.

  The text value of the **Assembly** element is either the friendly text name of the assembly, such as `System.dll`, or its strong name, such as `System,Version=1.0.0.1,Culture=neutral,PublicKeyToken=9b35aa323c18d4fb1`.